Lookup Functions

 VLOOKUP and HLOOKUP - practical examples

-Changing the number to 3 should solve this problem.
-The result we obtain is “No,” and it is correct as Lazio did not participate in the Champions League.
-Now, what we need to do is copy the formula for the rest of the table, remembering to change the column index number when we make extractions from new columns.
+Finally, we can copy the formula for the rest of the table, remembering to change the column index number when we extract from new columns.

 VLOOKUP and HLOOKUP - practical examples